framely/community/docs/reference/quickstarts/pingpong.md

 :::
 ::::

-By completing this tutorial, you should be able to develop the [FAQ like](../../guide/5levels-cui.md#frame-without-slot) conversational user experience, such as allowing users to check your business hours:
+OpenCUI supports [5 levels of CUI](../../guide/5levels-cui.md) capabilities.
+By completing this tutorial, you should be able to develop and debug [the first level, FAQ like](../../guide/5levels-cui.md#frame-without-slot) conversational user experience, such as allowing users to check your business hours:

 :::: conversation
 ::: user User